Tarequzzaman/Django-Learning/README.md

                 .
                 .

                 'mongo':{
-                    "ENGINE": "djongo",
-                    "NAME": "local",
+                    'ENGINE':   'djongo',
+                    'NAME':     'local', # name of the database 'CLIENT': {
-                    'HOST': '127.0.0.1',
+                        'host': '127.0.0.1',
-                    'PORT': 27017,
+                        'port': 27017,
+                        'username': 'user_name',
+                        'password': 'password',
+                        'authSource': 'auth db name'
                      }
                 }
+             }
         ```
-    - Since it is not default Database we Have to add DATABASE_ROUTERS for this DB<br>
+    - Since it is not default Database we Have to add DATABASE_ROUTERS for this DB to your `setting.py` file<br>

         ```python
            DATABASE_ROUTERS = ['otherdbapp.router.OtherAppDB',"mongoDBwork.router.MongoDBRouter"]
         ```
         Description of DATABASE_ROUTERS:<br>
-        mongoDBwork : App Name<br>
+        - mongoDBwork : App Name<br>
-        router : router.py file inser<br>
+        - router : router.py file inser<br>
-        MongoDBRouter: class name on the router.py file <br>
+        - MongoDBRouter: class name on the `router.py` file <br>
-        Please have a look on router.py file <br>
+        - Please have a look on `router.py` file <br>

     - Create a model name Posts <br>

     - migration <br>
         ```
       python manage.py makemigrations mongoDBwork
         ```
     - Migrate DB<br>
-        ```
+        ```shell
         python manage.py migrate --database=mongo
         ```

+The database section contain 3 DB connected.
+Basically the second DB is also `Mysql`.
+Going forward I added `postgresql` as Second DB

 <br>
 <br>

 <h2>Testcase: </h2>

+---
 <p>Unittest is very importent for CI/CD.
 Whenever you wirte a code you need to initaiate test case for this code</p>
 <br>